-Norman C Rasmussen Assistant Professor
+Norman C. Rasmussen Career Development Professor

 The research focus of Mingda and his group (Quantum Measurement Group) is to design novel materials characterization methods and to augment existing characterization methods to probe key properties of quantum materials that were either considered not measurable or not readily measurable with existing technique and analysis methods.